 When choosing a visitation schedule, the non-possessory parent may choose the standard or the expanded schedule.
 In addition, the court may continue a parenting plan used by the parties prior to the time they actually engage in court proceedings.
 If the parents agree to an equal possession schedule prior to court intervention, the court may continue the 50 percent split.

 Should modification to the child visitation agreement be required, our attorneys work with both mothers and fathers to protect their rights and to pursue a fair and workable parenting plan.
 You will find the legal counsel and representation you need at Megan B. Rachel in Frisco, Texas.
-For a FREE consultation about child custody and parental visitation.
+Contact us today for a consultation about child custody and parental visitation.
 We help parents with being able to visit with their children throughout Collin County, including Frisco, McKinney, Plano, and Allen, Texas.